kittykatattack/hero/README.md

 - The page: the upper part of the game that describes the story events.
 - The info box: The lower part of the game that displays the inventory and game progress data.

-It also manages the page fade in/out transition effect using `elm-html-animation`.
+It also manages the page fade in/out transition effect using `elm-style-animation`.

 New pages are requested whenever the current model's `activeLink` value is different from its previous `activeLink` value.
 From the `update` function:
 ```